 restaged Leonard Bernstein's

-Off-Broadway farce, underplaying the grander aspects of the score and stressing
+Off-Broadway farce, underplaying the operatic aspects of the score and stressing

 physical comedy.
 This rollicking production delighted the critics, moved to

 the Broadway Theater and ran for two profitable years.

 - Songs from the Princess Theatre musicals were

 (1975 - 307 performances).
 The staging invoked the intimate spirit

 of the original, adding spirited new choreography by newcomer